M. A. R. Barker: Academic life and creative networking

 Barker began studying linguistics and culture at the University of Washington.
-In and just before 1950, while Barker was studying at the University of Washington under Melville Jacobs, he became involved with science fiction fanzines, writing articles, short stories and contributing reviews to Portland-based Fanscient and to the local clubzine Sinisterra, (Note: Barker's world, later known as Tékumel, was placed as the fourth planet in the Sinistra system.) the latter of which contained his review of, and content from, Jack Vance relating to his recently published book, The Dying Earth.
+In and just before 1950, while Barker was studying at the University of Washington under Melville Jacobs, he became involved with science fiction fanzines, contributing to the zines Fanscient and to the local clubzine Sinisterra.

 He graduated from the University of Washington in 1951.
 That year, he received a Fulbright Scholarship to study the languages of India, and on his first trip to India, converted to Islam.
 Gary Fine wrote that Barker would attribute his conversion to "purely theological reasons [and that] it seemed like a more logical religion", though Barker himself admitted at the time to an "[unimaginable] feeling of awe and religious ecstasy" upon hearing the recitations of the 99 Names of Allah at the Taj Mahal.
 While in India, he studied at the University of Lucknow.

 Later academic studies and career

 Barker attended the University of California, Berkeley for graduate studies, writing a dissertation on Klamath language, collecting traditional myths, legends, tales, and oral histories and later publishing a grammar and dictionary on the language.

 He taught at the Institute of Islamic Studies at McGill University from around 1958/59 until 1972 and became active in the development of Urdu and Baluchi instruction materials for English-speaking students following a period of two years from 1960 when he was attached to the University of the Punjab.
 Some of these were still recommended university course study materials as of 2010.
-From 1972 he moved to teach at the University of Minnesota in Minneapolis, where he chaired the Department of South Asian studies until his retirement in the early 1990s; a few years after, the department was disbanded due to reduced funding.
+From 1972 he moved to teach at the University of Minnesota, where he chaired the Department of South Asian studies until his retirement in the early 1990s; a few years after, the department was disbanded due to reduced funding.